Remote and Online Classes

 Access to Campus Studios and Labs

-All students will have limited access to campus studios and labs Monday to Friday, 8 am to midnight, and Saturday and Sunday, 8 am to 8 pm, as follows:
+Students from approved majors have limited access to campus studios and labs Monday to Friday, 8 am to midnight, and Saturday and Sunday, 8 am to 8 pm, as follows:

 Hybrid Approach for the School of Graduate Studies

 FIT is using a hybrid approach for teaching studio/lab courses in the School of Graduate Studies.
 FIT's on-campus graduate-level courses in fall 2020 are those dependent upon access to specialized equipment and facilities.
-Select courses from the following programs will be available for in-person instruction: Art Market Studies, Cosmetics and Fragrance Marketing and Management, Exhibition and Experience Design, Fashion Design, Global Fashion Management, and Illustration.
+Select courses from the following programs are available for in-person instruction: Art Market Studies, Cosmetics and Fragrance Marketing and Management, Exhibition and Experience Design, Fashion Design, Global Fashion Management, and Illustration.
 (Fashion and Textile Studies will not offer in-person classes.)

 All other studio/lab, lecture-style courses and courses with online software solutions will remain remote (synchronous) or online (asynchronous) for the entire fall semester.